henrikhimself/DotNet-SutFactory/README.md

 }
 ```

-And this is the same example but using the SutBuilder to write lambda-less code.
+And this is the same example but using the SutBuilder to write (mostly) lambda-less code.

 ```cs
 [Fact]